 A global pandemic.
 Economic uncertainty.
 Political limbo.
 Racial inequality.
 To say 2020 is an “annus horribilis” unlike we’ve ever experienced would be an understatement.

 But in the words of our co-CEOs, we viewed these obstacles as a clarion call for simplicity.
 Our collective responsibility was to find new ways to remove the complexity from the challenges before us—both for our clients and colleagues.
 As we look to the year ahead, what’s top of mind for branding experts?
+What do they see as the future of branding?
 Our practitioners weigh in on how companies can differentiate themselves in 2021.

 Empathy—delivered—takes center stage